-- Use a brush that clean the whole tooth in one motion i.e. a 3 headed brush
+- Use a toothbrush that cleans the whole tooth in one motion i.e. a 3 headed toothbrush.

-- Prepare for a dental visit by finding a practice that understand how to manage adults and children with difficulties; tell the dentist what problems may be encountered:
+- Prepare for a dental visit by finding a practice that understands how to manage adults and children with difficulties; tell the dentist what problems may be encountered:

 - Does not like the dental chair moving

 - Does not like the dental chair to be moved right back

 - May not respond to pain, or may respond in the usual manner

 - Is frightened of strange environments and this may show in unusual or challenging behaviour

 - Cannot wait, so may need to be seen promptly

 - Does not like to be touched, but may touch others

 - Finds smells, textures or taste upsetting